You are currently viewing Best Scooters for Highway Riding

 Scooters CAN go on a highway as long as the motor is large enough.
 Mopeds and those with engines that are below the 200cc threshold are better suited for other purposes.
-If you are in the market for a 200cc or higher sized scooter, then highways are in your future if you want!
-This is my list of the best motor scooters for those eager to have the most comfortable ride on a highway or freeway to get you started.
+If you are in the market for a 200cc or higher-sized scooter, then highways can be part of your routes!
+This is the list of the best motor scooters for those eager to have the most comfortable ride on a highway for those long trips on the open road.

 The best scooter for the highway is the Suzuki Burgman 400 based on this scooter’s speed capabilities, comfort, and convenience features.